SoftwareBrothers/adminjs-dev/README.md

 $ yarn workspace example dev:watch
 ```

 **That's all**.
-You can now open admin panel on your browser: http://localhost:8080/admin.
+You can now open the admin panel on your browser: http://localhost:8080/admin.
 All changes you will make in AdminJS will be available after refresh page.

 ## Working on plugins

-If you want to work on some plugins with auto re-build just modify `watch` directories in main `package.json` (`start:example`) eg. to work on `adminjs-design-system`
+If you want to work on some plugins with auto re-build just modify `watch` directories in the main `package.json` (`start:example`) eg. to work on `adminjs-design-system`

 ```json
 {